 Humanists are fairly diverse, as humanist ideas have arisen independently in many places at many different times.
 There are humanist groups and organisations all over the world.
-In the UK and the USA, most humanists come from a Jewish or Christian background, but in other societies the religious or ethnic heritage may be very different.
 As with religions, shared ideas, beliefs and values can create strong bonds across different nationalities and cultures.

 “You are an intelligent human being.
 Your life is valuable for its own sake.
 You are not second-class in the universe, deriving meaning and purpose from some other mind.
 You are not inherently evil – you are inherently human, possessing the positive rational potential to help make this a world of morality, peace and joy.
 Trust yourself.”
 (Dan Barker in “Losing Faith in Faith: From Preacher to Atheist”)